|Unity in Action

 Part II.
 Getting Comfortable

-5 Building a Memory game using Unity's new 2D Tools - AVAILABLE
+5 Building a Memory game using Unity's new 2D Functionality - AVAILABLE

 6 Putting a 2D GUI in 3D Game

-7 Creating a Third Person 3D Game: Character Movement and Animation - AVAILABLE
+7 Creating a 3rd Person 3D Game: Player Movement and Animation - AVAILABLE

-8 Adding Devices and Items to the Game
+8 Adding Interactive Devices and Items within the Game - AVAILABLE

 Part III.
 A Strong Finish